EMS 101 Critical Reading and Writing (3 credits)

 Formerly LIT 226

-Language is often conceived of as a system of signs.
-But some words are also actions.
-Lies, promises, and insults are all instances of language in which the meaning of a sentence cannot be separated from what it does—it deceives, assures, or demeans.
-But intended meaning can also fail or misfire, like when a promise turns out to be a lie.
-This course examines the complex relationship between language and action in 20th and 21st century drama, fiction, poetry, and media texts.
-It introduces philosophies of language that acknowledge the active force of words, and it pays particular attention to the ways language partakes in the construction of sexual and racial differences.
+Lies, promises, and insults are all instances where the meaning of words, and the sentences in which they appear, cannot be separated from the effects they produce.
+Intended meaning can fail or misfire, like when a promise turns out to be a lie.
+This course examines the complex relationship between language and action in 20th and 21st century drama, fiction, and other media.
+The course introduces students to philosophies of language that acknowledge the active force of words and their effects.

 EMS 240 Introduction to Media Production (3 credits)